westbot657/DungeonEngine/Dungeons/world/world.md

 - Keflian - not really a breath weapon, but the dragon can attract or repulse metals at will within a specific range
 - Shadestone - Breath a heavy, dark smoke.

+breaths can also mix if a dragon is irradiated by multiple elements simultaneously. special mixes:
+- Escian & Sapryx - based on the dragons mood, can bring someone to near-death or increase their strength
+- Fostrite & Droitium - Breath spews lava
+- Escian & Droitium - Creates an exceptionally bright flame that spreads with little effort
+- Sapryx & Droitium - Fire withers rather than burns
+- Escian & Fostrite - Water breath
+- Sapryx & Fostrite - Acid breath

 # Locations